-ROUTINE USES: DHS may share the information you provide on this affidavit with other Federal, state, local, and foreign government agencies and authorized organizations.
-DHS follows approved routine uses described in the associated published system of records notices [DHS/USCIS-007 - Benefits Information System and DHS/USCIS-001-Alien File, Index, National File Tracking System of Records] which you can find at www.dhs.gov/privacy.
+ROUTINE USES: DHS may share the information you provide on this affidavit and any additional requested evidence with other Federal, state, local, and foreign government agencies and authorized organizations.
+DHS follows approved routine uses described in the associated published system of records notices [DHS-USCIS-001 - Alien File, Index, and National File Tracking System, DHS-USCIS-007 - Benefits Information System, DHS-USCIS-018 - Immigration Boimetric and Background (IBBC) System,] and the published privacy impact assessments [DHS/USCIS/PIA-016a Computer Linked Application Information Management System and DHS/USCIS/PIA-056 Electronic Immigration System] which you can find at www.dhs.gov/privacy.
 DHS may also share the information, as appropriate, for law enforcement purposes or in the interest of national security.